data-cleaning/ISM2020_tutorial/README.md

 # Data Cleaning for Official Statistics

-Material for the _Data Cleaning for Official Statistics_ workshop at the [Instutute for Statistical Mathematics](https://www.ism.ac.jp/index_e.html) in Tokyo (JP), February 29, 2020.
+Material for the workshop at the [Instutute for Statistical Mathematics](https://www.ism.ac.jp/index_e.html) in Tokyo (JP), February 29, 2020.

+Lecturers: Mark van der Loo and Edwin de Jonge

 ### Time table